rebelot/heirline.nvim/cookbook.md

 ## Theming

 You can change the colors of the statusline automatically whenever you change your colorscheme.
-To do so, you need to set up a `ColorScheme` event autocommand that will reset heirline highlights, re-evaluate and load the new colors.
+To do so, you should wrap your color aliases within a function that can be re-evaluated on `ColorScheme` events.
-All of this is nicely wrapped in the utility function `on_colorscheme(colors?)`
+The utility function `on_colorscheme(colors?)` will handle all the boilerplate.

 ```lua
 local function setup_colors()